Regions Financial Corporation [RF] – Why is it on the decline. A Focus on Fundamental Analysis?

 Similarly, this company’s Total Asset Turnover is 0.05.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.05.

-This stock’s Beta value is currently 1.49, which indicates that it is 1.66% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 30.46.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.49, which indicates that it is 3.28% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 20.91.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Regions Financial Corporation [RF] a Reliable Buy?